 Don’t want to deal with the hassle of creating a Google Slides Presentation and guided notes.
 I’ve done the work for you!
 Grab the lesson HERE.

 If you have traveled outside of the country, show your pictures to students.
 Bring in souvenirs if you have them.
-I was given a scarf from India by a friend who went there and I always show it to my students.
+I was given a scarf from India by a friend who went there, and I always show it to my students, along with castanets from Spain and a fan from Japan.

 Kids love to see and touch things.
 If you have anything extra special, be sure to place it in a ziplock bag before passing it around.